-- In cases of fraud, the matter may also be referred to police, via the legal team in Chancellery. - 9.6.10 If the outcome of the inquiry is one of those listed under clause 9.6.9 c., the head of school will include a copy of this policy in their correspondence to the student, and will advise the student of their right of appeal. - 9.6.11 If the formal inquiry concludes that the action of the student warrants suspension from the University, the letter to the student will include all the reasons for the outcome and advice that: - a. admission to any other program at the University will not normally be considered during the suspension - for a suspension period equal to or greater than two years, students are required to submit an application for re-admission to the University which will follow normal procedures and is not guaranteed - c. students who gain re-admission will be classified as new students for the purposes of assessing fees and eligibility for Commonwealth support or assistance. - d. they have the right to appeal the decision of the formal inquiry (see clause 9.7) - e. international students will, in addition, be advised that: - i) the suspension will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment (CoE) and may affect their student visa - ii) if they access the internal appeals process their CoE will be maintained until the internal appeal is complete unless extenuating circumstances apply - 9.6.12 The chair will communicate the outcome of the inquiry in writing to the following, within five working days: - a. the student via their student email.
-In addition to email, for outcomes set out in clause 9.6.9c; a copy of the communication will also be sent to the student's postal address. - b. the relevant academic integrity officer - c. the course coordinator and program director - d.
-Campus Central or UniSA partner administration office, to be retained on the student's file - e.
-UniSA international, if the student is an international student.
+In cases of fraud, the matter will be referred to Student Misconduct Committee in accordance with Statute 7, Student Misconduct, and may also be referred to police, via the legal team in Chancellery.

+- 9.6.10 The Executive Dean will inform the student in writing of the outcome within five working days of the formal inquiry committee decision.
+The letter will include the reasons for the outcome, advise the student of their right of appeal, and include a copy of this policy.
+The letter will be sent to the student via their student email. - 9.6.11 If the formal inquiry concludes that the action of the student warrants suspension from the University, the letter to the student will also include advice that:

+- a. admission to any other program at the University will not normally be considered during the suspension - b. for a suspension period equal to or greater than two years, students are required to submit an application for re-admission to the University which will follow normal procedures and is not guaranteed - c. students who gain re-admission will be classified as new students for the purposes of assessing fees and eligibility for Commonwealth support or assistance. - 9.6.12 International students for whom the formal inquiry outcome is either suspension or expulsion will be advised that: - a. the suspension or expulsion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment (CoE) and may affect their student visa - b. if they access the internal appeals process their CoE will be maintained until the internal appeal is complete unless extenuating circumstances apply - 9.6.13 In addition to notifying the student of the formal inquiry outcome, the Executive Dean will communicate the outcome in writing to the following, within five working days: - a. the relevant academic integrity officer - b. the course coordinator and program director - c.
+Campus Central or UniSA partner administration office, to be retained on the student's file - d.
+UniSA international, if the student is an international student